-Mr. Leung Chi Tien Steve (梁志天), aged 60, is a founder of our Group, a controlling shareholder and a non-executive Director, chairman of our Board and the chairman of our nomination committee.
+Mr. Leung Chi Tien Steve (梁志天), aged 61, is a founder of our Group, a controlling shareholder and a non-executive Director, chairman of our Board and the chairman of our nomination committee.
 Mr. Leung is primarily responsible for supervising the management, operation and development of our Group.
 Mr. Leung is also a director of nine of our subsidiaries, namely 1957 & Co.
 (BVI) Hospitality Limited, 1957 & Co.
 (Hospitality) HK Limited, 1957 & Co.
 (Management) Limited, Bella Vita Limited, Sushi Ta-ke Limited, Mango Tree (HK) Limited, Mango Tree (Kowloon) Limited, Modern Shanghai (Hong Kong) Food & Beverage Limited and Modern Shanghai (YOHO Midtown) Restaurant Limited.
 Mr. Leung is the father of Mr. Leung Nicholas Nic-hang.

-Mr. Leung has accumulated over 30 years of experience in the field of interior design.
+Mr. Leung is a leading interior and product designer in Hong Kong with over 30 years of experience in the interior design and decorating services and architecture industries.
+Mr. Leung is also a renowned architect.
 He founded Steve Leung Designers Limited and Steve Leung Architects Limited in October 1997.
-In the course of his career in architecture and design, Mr. Leung has undertaken projects involving restaurant design and rebranding.
-Some of his notable projects include The Eight at the Grand Lisboa Hotel in Macau, The Palm Dubai and Fairwood Cafe.
-Mr. Leung's design projects had been featured in the "Andrew Martin International Interior Design Review" book 14 times during the period from 2000 to 2017.
-In 2015, he was awarded the 19th Andrew Martin International Interior Designer of the Year Award.
-In the same year, he was also included in the Global Design Power List by INTERNI during 2015 to 2017 and The 30 Most Influential Designers by Forbes China.
-Mr. Leung and his team have been credited with a large number of design and corporate awards in Asia Pacific region and worldwide, such as Asia Pacific Commercial Property Awards, Commercial Interior Design Awards, FX International Interior Design Awards, etc. Mr. Leung has also been invited to be the judge of various prestigious design awards such as the Asia Pacific Interior Design Awards, iF Design Awards China and Red Dot Award: Product Design.
+In the course of his career in architecture and design, Mr. Leung has undertaken projects involving restaurant design.
+Some of his notable projects include Fairwood café in Hong Kong, The Eight at the Grand Lisboa Hotel in Macau and Yuan at Atlantis The Palm in Dubai.
+Mr. Leung was honoured as the winner of the Andrew Martin International Interior Designer of the Year Award in 2015 and named as one of the world's top interior designers in the Andrew Martin International Interior Design Awards for 14 times since 2000.
+He was also elected as one of the 50 Most Influential Persons of the Year in 2017 by INTERNI and one of the 30 Most Influential Designers by FORBES China in 2015.
+In 2017, Mr. Leung is also one of the 20 Most Influential Interior Designers in the PRC on the Hurun Interior Designers List 2017 published by the Hurun Research Institute of the PRC.
+Mr. Leung and his team have been credited with a large number of design and corporate awards in Asia Pacific region and worldwide, such as Asia Pacific Property Awards, Commercial Interior Design Awards, FX International Interior Design Awards, IIDA Annual Interior Design Competition, Interior Design Best of Year Awards, Gold Key Awards, Hospitality Design Awards, etc. Mr. Leung has also been invited to be the judge of various prestigious design awards such as the Asia Pacific Interior Design Awards, iF Design Awards China and Red Dot Award: Product Design.

 Mr. Leung graduated from the University of Hong Kong and obtained a bachelor of arts in Architectural Studies in November 1978, bachelor of architecture with distinction in November 1981 and a master of science in Urban Planning in November 1986.
-He has been a registered member and registered architect of Hong Kong Institute of Architects since March 1983 and January 1991 respectively and a full member of the Hong Kong Designers Association since July 2006.
-In December 2013, he was appointed as the executive director of the Design Committee of the China National Interior Decoration Association.
-In November 2017, Mr. Leung was appointed as the president of the International Federation of Interior Architects/Designers for the year of 2017-2019.
+He became a member of The Hong Kong Institute of Architects in March 1983, a corporate member of the Royal Institute of British Architects in November 1983, an associate of the Royal Australian Institute of Architects in June 1984, an Authorised Person (List of Architects) registered with the Building Authority in December 1994, and a member of the Hong Kong Institute of Planners in March 1992.
+He became a registered architect of the Architects Registration Board in Hong Kong under the Architects Registration Ordinance (Chapter 408 of the Laws of Hong Kong) since January 1991.
+In December 2013, he was appointed as the executive director of the Design Professional Committee of the China National Interior Decoration Association (中國室內裝飾協會設計專業委員會).
+In December 2016, he was appointed as chairman of the board of C Foundation.
+In November 2017, he was inaugurated as the President 2017-2019 of International Federation of Interior Architects/Designers (IFI).